kolaoba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-12-newest_files displays the 10 newest files in the current directory 13-unique takes a list of words as input and prints only words that appear exactly once 14-findthatword displays lines containing the pattern root in the /etc/passwd file
+12-newest_files displays the 10 newest files in the current directory 13-unique takes a list of words as input and prints only words that appear exactly once 14-findthatword displays lines containing the pattern root in the /etc/passwd file 15-countthatword counts the number of lines containing bin in the etc/passwd file